xbeat/Machine-Learning/README.md

 A Multi-Layer Perceptron is a type of feedforward artificial neural network.
 It consists of at least three layers of nodes: an input layer, one or more hidden layers, and an output layer.
 Each node is a neuron that uses a nonlinear activation function.
 MLPs are widely used for supervised learning tasks, such as classification and regression.

+## Designing Data-Intensive Applications Consistency Tradeoffs

+Understanding Synchronous Replication

+Synchronous replication ensures strong consistency by waiting for acknowledgment from all replicas before confirming writes.
+This approach guarantees that all nodes have identical data but introduces latency as the system waits for confirmation from every replica before proceeding.

 ## Introduction to Vision-Language Models in Python

 Introduction to Vision-Language Models (VLMs)